 - Those which correct a condition that exists only because established procedure or policy is not being followed, except when correcting an oversight results in saving substantial money or in significant improvement in the efficiency of an operation.

 - Those which correct a temporary problem, one that management can document is in the process of being corrected.

-- Those which are the result of assigned or contracted audits, studies, surveys, reviews, or research.
+- Those which are the result of assigned or contracted audits, studies, surveys, reviews,

 Those which, if adopted, will not: